 Sony RX100 IV versus Sony RX100 V

-The physical size and weight of the Sony RX100 IV and the Sony RX100 V are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 IV – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony RX100 IV and the Sony RX100 V is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 IV – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Sony RX100 IV and the Sony RX100 V have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the RX100 V is slightly heavier (0 percent) than the RX100 IV.
 In this context, it is worth noting that neither the RX100 IV nor the RX100 V are weather-sealed.